-Join Ray Villalobos for an in-depth discussion in this video Controlling text nodes, part of Data Visualization with D3.js.
+Join Ray Villalobos for an in-depth discussion in this video Controlling text nodes, part of D3.js: Data Visualization.

 …So it's time to finish up this layout,…I'm going to start by adding some text elements to these dots right here.…So I'm going to scroll down to the place right here where I append the circles.…And I'm going to modify this so that I append some text, so…node.append and this will be an SVG text element.…And then I want to add some text, so…this is the text method that lets me add something.…And this is just going to be a function that takes…in some data and just returns the data name.…